By Little Reporters Caitlyn Niles, 8, and Jared Ng, 7

 This special feature by our Little Reporters on Costumes is part of Little Day Out’s Behind-The-Scenes Aspects of Theatre Production series to help young and old understand more about theatre productions.
 Read our full report on “Behind The Scenes: Dressing Up The Little Red Hen and Friends”.

-If you would like your child to be involved as a Little Reporter, please email us at email@example.com.
+If you would like your child to be involved as a Little Reporter, please check out this page.

 Check out these feature stories as I Theatre rolled out its 2013 Season: